casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 ## Casper Signer Integration

-To connect to the Casper Signer within your React app, first create a new component that imports the `Signer` class from the Casper JS SDK and stores a public key in a state variable:
+To connect to the Casper Signer within your React app, first create a new component that imports the `Signer` class from the Casper JS SDK and stores a public key in a state variable.

 ```bash
 touch src/Signer.js
 ```

+Open the file and write:

 ```javascript
 import { Signer } from "casper-js-sdk";